Quansight/.github/CODE_OF_CONDUCT.md

 + Be polite and friendly in all forms of communication.
     + Remember, with written communication, opportunities for misunderstanding are much greater.
     + Use sarcasm sparingly.
-    + Make judicious use of emojis to aid in clear online communication (tone is difficult to decipher online).
+    + Consider using extratextual indicators (e.g., emojis) to ensure that tone is clearly communicated online.
 + Seek to understand other viewpoints and resolve differences constructively.
     + Different people have different perspectives on issues.
     + Our community consists of people from widely varying backgrounds.